• Menu

 Verdura Plantation

-According to Marc R. Matrana in regards to Verdura, author of Lost Plantations of the South, “The mansion, which was built in the early 1830s, sat on a hill encircled by a stream.
+According to Marc R. Matrana regarding Verdura, author of Lost Plantations of the South, “The mansion, which was built in the early 1830s, sat on a hill encircled by a stream.
 It was a three-story building constructed of clay and bricks, which were each handmade on the plantation by one of the estate’s sixty slaves.
 The front and rear entrances were approached by broad staircases.
 On the east and west sides of the house there were verandas supported by great Tuscan columns.
 The mansion contained some thirteen to fifteen rooms, and for gran parties and balls the great rooms of the lower level could be thrown open to create a flowing eighty-foot wide space.
 Inside, double stairways led to the upper floor, and above, in the attic, one could see the Gulf of Mexico on a clear day.”

 Drawing of Verdura